MML Probabilistic Principal Component Analysis: Minimum message length analysis of the PCA model

+defined over some suitable range.
 The prior distribution for the matrix of factor loads ${\bf A} \in \mathbb{R}^{K \times J}$ is not immediately obvious as the estimates of the factor loads are enforced to be mutually orthogonal.
 Ideally, we would like a prior distribution that is uniform over the direction of the $J$ factors, while the distribution of the lengths of these vectors should be heavy tailed to allow for a wide range of lengths.
-We follow a similar approach to \citep{Wallace98} and assume a prior distribution over the unknown latent vectors that is then transformed to account for the estimated factors being mutually orthogonal.
-Further, as in~\citep{Wallace98}, we shall consider a prior distribution for the scaled factors
+We do not wish to make the assumption that the true factor loads are mutually orthogonal as there is no reason to believe that this would be the case a priori.
+Instead, we follow a similar approach to \cite{Wallace98} and assume a prior distribution over the unknown true latent vectors that is then transformed to account for the estimated factors being mutually orthogonal.
+Further, as in~\cite{Wallace98}, we shall consider a prior distribution for the scaled factors

 where the residual variance is used as a default scale.
 Let $\tilde{\bf B} \in \mathbb{R}^{K \times J}$ denote the matrix containing the $J$ true (unknown) scaled factors.
-We assume $\tilde{\bf B}$ to follow a matrix variate Cauchy distribution~\citep{BandekarDaya03} with probability density function
+We assume $\tilde{\bf B}$ to follow a matrix variate Cauchy distribution~\cite{BandekarDaya03} with probability density function

 This is a reasonable choice as the matrix variate Cauchy is spherically symmetric and has appropriately heavy tails.
 Further, our choice of the prior distribution implies that $\tilde{\bf B}^\prime \in \mathbb{R}^{J \times K}$ follows a matrix variate Cauchy distribution with density